spacetelescope/style-guides/guides/jupyter-notebooks.md

 ### Other Resources

-For a related view of notebook styles in the astronomy context, see the [Astropy Contributing Guide](http://learn.astropy.org/contributing.html).
+For a related view of tutorial styles in the astronomy context, see the [Astropy Contributing Guide](http://learn.astropy.org/contributing.html).

 ### Contributing to the STScI notebooks repository